IAA-InvCodes/P-MILOS/README.md

 The parallel code must be executed using the command **mpirun** or **mpiexec**.
 In the local machine, one can specify the number of processors to be used with the *-np* option, as in the following example:

 ```
-mpiexec -np 16 ./pmilos run/pmilos.minit
+mpiexec -np 16 ./pmilos.x ./run/pmilos.minit
 ```

-It is also possible to run the code on different machines simultaneously using local ethernet.
+It is also possible to run the code on different machines simultaneously over ethernet.
 In that case, the names of the machines or their IP addresses must be specified in a file *hostnames* using the option *-f*.
 The code should be run as follows:

 ```
-mpiexec -f hostnames -np 600 ./pmilos run/pmilos.minit
+mpiexec -f hostnames -np 600 ./pmilos.x ./run/pmilos.minit
 ```
 Note that proper ssh keys must be installed on every machine, so that connections can be established between them without typing the user's password.
 For more details, refer to the P-MILOS manual.